Legal aid in proceedings in France

 The authority to which you must submit your application depends on when you apply for legal aid:

-Application for legal aid before bringing a case before a court
+Application for legal aid before bringing an action before a court

-You must send your application with supporting documents to the legal aid office of the court in your home.
+You must send your application with supporting documents to the legal aid office of the court of your domicile.

 You can also submit the form and the supporting documents to the single reception service of the litigant of the court of your home.